Economy of Ivory Coast: Agriculture

-In addition to smaller productions of other agricultural products, like coffee (88 thousand tons) and pineapple (50 thousand tons).
+This is in addition to smaller productions of other agricultural products, like coffee (88 thousand tons) and pineapple (50 thousand tons).

-Ivory Coast is among the world's largest producers and exporters of coffee, cocoa beans, and palm oil.
+Ivory Coast is among the world's largest producers and exporters of cocoa beans and palm oil.
 Consequently, the economy is highly sensitive to fluctuations in international prices for these products and to weather conditions.
 Despite attempts by the government to diversify the economy, it is still largely dependent on agriculture and related activities.
 Forced labor by children bought and sold as slaves are endemic in cacao production.

 Energy

 Côte d'Ivoire's energy supply relies on several hydroelectric stations and gas-to-power plants that make use of the country's hydraulic and natural gas resources.
 Over recent years, the country has also sought to develop its solar industry and is setting up several solar PV plants to diversify its energy mix.

-Côte d'Ivoire also holds oil and natural gas resources offshore, although production has remained small compared to other African neighbours such as Ghana or Nigeria.
-In 2021, it produced less than 25,000 barrels of oil per day (bopd).
-However, recent discoveries by Eni in 2021 and 2022 have given hope that production could rise in the near future.
+Côte d'Ivoire also holds oil and natural gas resources offshore, though production has remained small compared to other African neighbours such as Ghana or Nigeria.
+For example, in 2021, it only produced about 25,000 barrels of oil per day.

+Since 2021, the Italian energy company Eni has made multiple oil and gas discoveries in the offshore Baleine Field and begun their development.
+In December 2024, its production facilities there entered their second phase, generating 70m cubic feet of gas and 60,000 barrels of oil per day.